 - 1. Liaise with the Class Teacher - 2.
 Ensure the pupil's needs are included on the whole school provision map. - 3.
-Ensure lessons are adequately differentiated.
+Ensure lessons are adequately differentiated and the environment is appropriately set up.

-THE ROLE OF THE LEARNING MENTOR Pupils may be referred to the Learning Mentor for poor behaviour.
-In such cases,
+THE ROLE OF THE PASTORAL CARE LEAD Pupils may be referred to the Pastoral Care Lead for demonstrating poor behaviour

-- The Learning Mentor should work with the pupils and the parents to identify possible triggers for poor behaviour - Interventions should be put into place to modify the pupil's behaviour including referral to Music Therapy if necessary. - Supervises any internal exclusions and detentions.
+- The Pastoral Care Lead should work with the pupils, class teacher and the parents to identify possible triggers for poor behaviour - Interventions should be put into place to modify the pupil's behaviour including referral to Music Therapy if necessary. - Ensure identified children benefit from Signs of Safety (3 houses) being completed by the class teacher or TA. - Supervise any internal exclusions and detentions.